Jaffer-sadiq/GitHub-Actions/Labfiles/module3.md

     ![](../media/optimize2.png)

-3. Replace the following code with the below code.
+3. Replace the following code with the below code,and click on **Commit Changes**.

     ```
     name: Node.js CI